vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 Make note of the password as received through e-mail on above account.

-4. Log-in to your account (using above account login id and received password) at  .
+3. Log-in to your account (using above account login id and received password) at https://portal.eyezon.com/app/login.php.
-5.
+4. Click the "Add System" link on the page.
+5. Choose "EnvisaLink Card" as the System.
+6. On the form enter the EnvisaLink System Device Type: **EnvisaLink 4 Honeywell**
+7. On the form enter the EnvisaLink System Device MAC ID: **001C2A003303E**
+8. On the form enter the EnvisaLink System Device Name: **Zanger 4**
+9. Submit the form by clicking "Add System".
+You will see confirmation that the new system has been added to your account.
+10. Log-out.
+Wait 10 minutes.
+Log back in and your device will be activated.

+## 300 - To Connect the Module to the Control Panel

+More ...